BodhiMcNally/BodhiMcNally.github.io/README.md

 - Assessed major student projects with a focus on code readability, reproducibility, and analytical rigour, delivering clear and constructive feedback to support student learning and growth.
 - Mentored junior demonstrators in teaching strategies, marking practices and classroom management – several of whom successfully progressed to tutor roles.
 - Collaborated closely with the unit coordinator, lecturers and fellow tutors to maintain alignment across marking rubrics, lesson pacing and student support strategies.

+### Junior Sales Force Effectiveness Analyst
+**AstraZeneca**, Macquarie Park, NSW
+_Apr 2025 – Jan 2026_
+- Delivered end-to-end Sales Force Effectiveness support across Australia and New Zealand, partnering with Sales, Marketing and Commercial Excellence to strengthen targeting, execution and decision-making across a diversified pharmaceutical portfolio exceeding $250 million in annual revenue.
+- Delivered and automated customer segmentation and sales targeting processes across ANZ, including 35+ sales team–brand–indication combinations supporting annual sales cycles, in-year updates and new product launches.
+- Supported multiple product launches by ensuring targeting logic, territory structures, reporting and incentives were correctly aligned ahead of launch milestones.
+- Partnered with Sales leadership and Marketing to establish standardised segmentation definitions, lead scoring and prioritisation frameworks to focus field effort and improve ROI.
+- Managed and validated Salesforce CRM downstream structures including territory hierarchies, sales markets and position management to ensure accurate alignment of customers, teams and reporting.
+- Supported incentive and kicker programs by validating territory structures, targeting logic and performance inputs used in incentive calculations.
+- Integrated and governed multiple enterprise data sources (including IQVIA, Nostra and PBS-derived datasets) to ensure consistency, accuracy and trust in commercial reporting and decision-making.
+- Built and maintained scalable reporting and analytics solutions (SQL, Python, R, Power BI), delivering reproducible performance insights and proactively resolving data discrepancies.
+- Designed geospatial analytics and interactive visualisation tools in R Shiny to support territory modelling, prioritisation and scenario planning.
+- Delivered SFE system and reporting training to uplift analytical capability across the business.
+- Acted as a trusted analytics partner to senior stakeholders and took on increased ownership during leadership leave periods, maintaining uninterrupted BAU delivery.

 ### Key Account Manager (on behalf of AbbVie)
 **DKSH Healthcare Australia**, Sydney, NSW